Table of contents

 3. Higher costs: Some sustainable funds have higher fees than conventional funds, as they are often actively managed and require additional analysis and due diligence.

 4. Transparency gaps: Not all companies communicate in detail about their ESG measures, which makes it difficult to obtain an accurate assessment of their actual performance in this area.
-For investors who value this openness, ELTIFs (European Long-Term Investment Funds) are recommended: These have a focus on impact and strive to make it traceable.
+For investors who value this openness, ELTIFs (European long-term investment funds) are recommended: These have a focus on impact (impact investing) and strive to make this traceable.

 5. Lower returns: In addition, the criteria may sometimes conflict with an investor's financial objectives.
 Investors may have to compromise on expected returns or exclude certain sectors in order to remain true to their ethical principles.